doougui/resume/EN-US.md

 ---

-Being into software development for over four years, I managed to ship products which generated value and eased the life of users.
-Also improved the quality of existing software and created new, valuable software from the beginning.
+Being into software development for over four years, I have contributed to the development of products that have generated value and eased the life of thousands of users.
+I also improved the quality of existing software and architected, analyzed and created new, valuable software from the beginning.
 Most of my experience comes down to working with **JavaScript, TypeScript, React, React Native and Next.js**.

 # Experiences